MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-mobile-stable-channel.md

 Fixed various bugs and performance issues.

+This release contains several security fixes for iOS and Android.
+For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide).

 ## Version 109.0.1518.58: January 18, 2023

 Fixed various bugs and performance issues for Android.